 - Obsolescence.
 Inventory may become unusable over time (especially for perishable items), or it may be superseded by technological advances.
 In either case, it may only be disposed of at a large discount, or have no value at all.
 This tends to be an incremental cost that is more likely to be associated with low-turnover goods.

-As noted in many of these points, a large proportion of inventory storage costs are fixed; thus, a company with an empty warehouse will find that the incremental cost associated with one extra unit of inventory in quite small, whereas a company operating a filled warehouse must deal with large step costs to accommodate additional units of inventory.
-To reduce these costs to any great extent requires that a business eliminate a large proportion of its inventory.
+As noted in many of these points, a large proportion of inventory storage costs are fixed; thus, a company with an empty warehouse will find that the incremental cost associated with one extra unit of inventory in quite small, whereas a company operating a filled warehouse must deal with large step costs to accommodate the storage of additional units of inventory.
+To reduce these fixed costs to any great extent requires that a business eliminate a large proportion of its inventory.

 Given the large number of inventory storage costs, it is no surprise that many inventory management experts consider inventory to be a liability, rather than an asset.
 Their focus is to reduce overall storage costs by eliminating inventory to the greatest extent possible.